Resolving the Complex Evolution of a Supermassive Black Hole Triplet in a Cosmological Simulation: Conclusions

 \section{Conclusions}

-We have shown here how \ketju{} can be applied to cosmological zoom simulations to capture the dynamics of massive SMBHs including also the complex behavior of SMBH triplets that may form due to multiple galaxy mergers.
+We have shown here how \ketju{} can be applied to cosmological zoom simulations to capture the dynamics of massive SMBHs including also the complex behavior of SMBH triplets.
 Our simulations are also able to resolve the effect of SMBH binaries on the distribution of stars in the central regions of the host galaxy, which can then affect the hardening rate and merger timescale of subsequently formed SMBH binaries in the same galaxy.
-Modeling multiple SMBH systems and the detailed SMBH binary stellar interactions using only semianalytic models is currently not feasible.
+Modeling multiple SMBH systems and the detailed SMBH binary stellar interactions using only \edit1{simple orbit-averaged} semi-analytic models is currently not feasible.
 The methods applied here can also be extended to study larger systems hosting tens of massive SMBHs, with the main challenges including the relatively high required stellar mass resolution and the high computational cost of the regularized integration.

 The triple galaxy merger and the ensuing SMBH interactions presented here demonstrate some key dynamical processes that complicate the SMBH merger process in such systems compared to simple binary systems.
 First, strong three-body interactions resulted in the ejection of one SMBH to a wide orbit where it spent several gigayears.
 In a system, which is sufficiently gas-rich, such an ejected SMBH could potentially be observable as an offset AGN long after the initial galaxy mergers.
 At a later stage the SMBH triplet entered a hierarchical configuration, but due to relativistic precession there were no significant effects on orbit or the merger timescale of the inner binary.
 Had the inner binary been on a wider orbit with slower precession, the eccentricity oscillations caused by the Lidov--Kozai mechanism could have significantly sped up the merger, as was the case in the comparison integration with the precession effects disabled.
 Detailed modeling of SMBHs in their global environment is therefore a crucial tool for understanding the evolution and final fate of systems hosting multiple SMBHs.